openstreetmap-ng/openstreetmap-ng/README.md

 Welcome to OpenStreetMap-NG, an innovative unofficial Python fork of [openstreetmap.org](https://openstreetmap.org).
 Our mission is to revolutionize the map and provide a better experience for all users.
 It is simply the Next Generation of OpenStreetMap.

-We will provide a demo website at the end of 2024.
+We will provide a demo website **at the end of 2024**.
 We are working hard on the final core features — stay tuned!

 🛈 This initiative is not affiliated with the OpenStreetMap Foundation.